nicholas-zeiss/game-of-life/README.md

 ## Usage

 Cells can be toggled by clicking or dragging your mouse.
 You can also pick a preset structure from the collapsible sidebar on the left to insert.
-These presets are well known groupings of cells with interesting effects, such as oscillating through a set pattern indefinitely, propelling themselves across the board (gliders), or even generating such gliders indefinitely!.
+These presets are well known groupings of cells with interesting effects, such as oscillating through a set pattern indefinitely, propelling themselves across the board (gliders), or even generating such gliders indefinitely!